 Managing Depression Among Residents

-This is the percentage of patients demonstrating symptoms of depression.
-Increased levels of depression may imply worse patient care.
+This tells you the percent of patients who are exhibiting depressive symptoms.
+Increased levels of depression may imply lower quality care.

 Appropriate Vaccine Usage